 Pre-calculation equations and units of the resulting pre-calculation variables are entered in the "Pre-Calculations" list.
 Only constants and known variables can be used to build the pre-calculation equations.
-These are entered in equation form with the pre-calculation variable label on the left-hand side of the equals sign.
+These are entered in equation form with the pre-calculation variable label on the left-hand side of the equation.
 Typical examples of pre-calculations are items like moments of inertia and areas.
+The pre-calculation equations are also sequentially evaluated.
+That is, any equation can use the known values or variables of any pre-calculation equations above it.
 The pre-calculation equations are the first to be evaluated when the "Calculate" or "Check" button is clicked.
-The results of these equations are displayed at this time and the pre-calculation variables become available for the subsequent evaluation of the system of equations in the lower, right-hand section of the user interface and the post-calculation equations.
-The final user screen illustrating the result of these calculations with a single precalculation is shown in Figure 3.
+The results of these equations are displayed at this time and the pre-calculation variables become available for the subsequent evaluation of the equation system in the lower, right-hand section of the user interface and the post-calculation equations.
+The final user screen illustrating the result of these calculations is shown in Figure 3.